 About Miller Career & Technology Center

-Junior and senior students from Cinco Ranch High School, Katy High School, Mayde Creek High School, Morton Ranch High School, Paetow High School, Raines High School,
+Junior and senior students from Cinco Ranch High School, Jordan High School, Katy High School, Mayde Creek High School, Morton Ranch High School, Paetow High School, Raines High School,

 Seven Lakes High School, Taylor High School, and Tompkins High School have the opportunity to take specialized career and technology programs as well as core classes for half a day at MCTC while continuing to attend their home high school campus the rest of the school day.